Choice, Freedom, and Responsibility

 • be accountable to someone.

-• exercise the proper authority (1) by giving yourself permission to take action and (2) by giving permission to someone else to check up on you.
+• exercise the proper authority (1) by giving yourself permission to act and (2) by giving permission to someone else to check up on you.

 Responsibility

 Some people believe that they are not responsible for their actions.
 With such a philosophy, it is easy to develop a “victim mentality,” believe that you were “born this way,” and that you have no control over your homosexual actions.
-However, we are individually responsibility for our fate.
-We are responsible for our behaviors, which will determine our destiny.
+In reality, we are individually responsibile for our behaviors, which will determine our destiny.

 The first step is to take full, personal responsibility for what you have been, what you are, and what you will become.
-Even though you didn’t ask for same-sex desires, take responsibility for your life today.
-Don’t feed your self-pity by acting like a victim of life and external situations.
+Even though you didn’t ask for same-sex desires, take responsibility for how you respond to them.
+Don’t feed self-pity by acting like a victim of life and external situations.
 Don’t blame your environment or your genes for your situation.
 You are not a helpless victim of circumstance.
 You are a son of God with divine rights and abilities.
-You did not choose to have same-sex feelings and attractions but you do choose how to respond to them.

 In the short term, it may be easier to avoid problems than to face them.
-I have a friend who is an expert at denial.
-Denial is his best friend.
 But hiding from things that are troublesome only makes them worse in the long run.
 Problems are best solved by facing them head-on.

 Accountability